Ehealey94/Dreem_Pipeline/README.md

 #### Update to .h5 file structure

-Files recorded after 01.01.2022 have a new structure, so that the EEG data location has changed from '/channel1/visualization' to
+Files recorded after July 2021 may have a new structure, so that the EEG data location has changed from '/channel1/visualization' to
 '/eeg1/filtered' (3 notch filters+ bandpass filtered betweeb 0.4Hz and 35Hz)